28 Years Later (soundtrack)

-28 Years Later (Original Motion Picture Soundtrack) is the film score to the 2025 film 28 Years Later directed by Danny Boyle; the third instalment in the 28 Days Later film series.
-The album features music composed by the Scottish hip hop and pop group Young Fathers, in their film debut, and released through Milan Records on 20 June 2025.
+28 Years Later (Original Motion Picture Soundtrack) is the film score to the 2025 film 28 Years Later directed by Danny Boyle; the third installment in the 28 Days Later film series.
+The album features music composed by the Scottish group Young Fathers, in their film debut, and released through Milan Records on 20 June 2025.

 Development

 "The genre-defying, intuitive sound of Young Fathers is uniquely suited to the world of 28 Years Later.
 They have crafted a musical landscape that brings an intense, primal energy to the visuals but also heart and humanity to a world that is at once horrific and strangely beautiful."

 — — Danny Boyle on working with Young Fathers.

 The Scottish progressive hip hop group Young Fathers—a trio consisting of Alloysious Massaquoi, Kayus Bankole and Graham Hastings—composed the film score for 28 Years Later, replacing John Murphy who did the same for its predecessors.
 Boyle chose them to work on the film on his affinity towards their work and collaborated with crew members from Scotland, as the film was set in that country.
 Boyle used some of their music for T2 Trainspotting (2017).

 Boyle added that he cannot brief someone for scoring an apocalyptic genre, sending them the script and discussing about it and also sending the songs they are listening while editing the film, so they could discuss about music over ideas, with the composer sending the demos.
-Working with a band, who never scored for a film was a huge risk, which Boyle noted "Sony didn’t know the first thing about them, but they were wonderful" and had described the band as "The Beach Boys on steroids" emphasizing on the use of vocal harmonies and beats which worked well for the genre.
+Working with a band, who never scored for a film was a huge risk, which Boyle noted "Sony didn't know the first thing about them, but they were wonderful" and had described the band as "The Beach Boys on steroids" emphasizing on the use of vocal harmonies and beats which worked well for the genre.

 The band worked in a crammed shed in Edinburgh, where "they produce extraordinary stuff there.
 It was very beautiful.
-There’s some of the stuff you’d expect from them in there, which gives a very different flavour to the film."
+There's some of the stuff you'd expect from them in there, which gives a very different flavour to the film."